Cinema-19 in Filmmaker Magazine

 “The original music by Ehsan Ghoreishi is haunting and deeply felt, while Alshaibi’s camera work is at times stunning in its intimacy and its heartbreak.
 While it may seem absurd to mention in a film with so much nudity (and there’s a lot!), Maha Moda deserves kudos for her costume design here. ”

-Read more at the The Independent Read the rest
+Read more at the The Independent Film Critic.

 Exploring Identity Through Film by Mariam Elba